-Area of study 2: Sanctions
+Area of study 3: Sanctions

-The criminal justice system determines the guilt or otherwise of an accused, and imposes sanctions on a guilty person.
-In this area of study students investigate key concepts in the determination of a criminal case, including the institutions that enforce criminal law, and the purposes and types of sanctions and approaches to sentencing.
-Area of study 3: Proving Guilt
+The criminal justice system determines the guilt of an accused, and imposes sanctions on offenders.
+In this area of study, students investigate key concepts in the determination of a criminal case, including the institutions that enforce criminal law, the purposes and types of sanctions, and alternative approaches to sentencing such as the Drug Court, Koori Courts and diversion programs.